 Over time, certain Google search trends can paint a pretty hilarious, heartwarming, and insightful picture of what’s on the typical UK dog owner’s mind.

-However well we think we know man’s best friend, our dogs can still confuse us with their bizarre behaviour.
-And when we have a really strange question, we often prefer to ask Google than a real person.
+However well we think we know our canine companions, they can still confuse us with their bizarre behaviour.
+And when we have a really strange question on our minds, we’d often prefer to ask Google than a real person.

 The most searched-for questions about dog behaviour

 People are incredibly close to their canine companions and spend plenty of time trying to understand them – and what a dog’s life is like.

 We’ve found some extremely cute Google searches, such as ‘What do dogs dream about?’
 ‘Do dogs smile?’, and ‘What colours can dogs see?’

 We also uncovered some hilarious results.
 For example, ‘Why does my dog smell like fish?’, ‘Why do dogs wink?’, and ‘Why do dogs’ farts smell so bad?’

 Believe it or not, but it’s not all cute canine trivia that people are searching up.
 Many dog owners are also turning to Google for more important health and wellbeing questions.
 For example, many pet owners Google whether they can give dogs paracetamol.